mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "Melna entrusted her spirit to you.
 Now I entrust you with my life.
 Wholly and firmly.
 If you've lost all faith in yourself, then have faith in that."

+Thi formed a broken smile just for a moment, and took a deep breath.

+"I knew there was something special about you," thi said.